ScottNicholsonKurland/Capstone/README.md

 # Forecasting Urban Growth in Austin with Construction Permit Data

+## Executive Summary

-This project analyzes City of Austin construction permit data to identify where new development is concentrated and to model added square footage as a proxy for future growth pressure.
-The core idea is that construction permits update more frequently than census data and may provide an earlier signal of where infrastructure demand is increasing.
-The analysis combines exploratory data analysis with a random forest regressor trained on permit-level features such as ZIP code, permit class, council district, floors, housing units, and job valuation.
+This project analyzes City of Austin construction permit data to identify where new development is concentrated and to test whether permit-level features can help model added square footage.

+The project is best understood as a **descriptive analysis plus predictive prototype**.
+It uses construction permits as a faster-updating signal than census data, while treating model results cautiously.

-## Project Objective
+## Business Question

-Austin has grown rapidly for years, and the location and intensity of new construction affects utilities, transportation, housing, and public infrastructure planning.
-This project asks two related questions:

-1. Which Austin ZIP codes show the greatest concentration of new construction?
-2. Can permit-level features help predict added square footage (`TotalNewAddSQFT`) as a rough proxy for future growth intensity?
+Where is construction activity concentrated in Austin, and can permit metadata help predict added square footage as a proxy for development intensity?

-This is a descriptive and predictive project, not a causal one.
-The goal is to identify patterns in permit activity, not to prove that permits directly cause infrastructure demand.
+## Tools Used

+- Python
+- pandas
+- matplotlib
+- scikit-learn
+- Jupyter Notebook

 ## Dataset

 **Source:** City of Austin Open Data Portal
-**Original scope described in project materials:** more than 1.8 million construction permit records from 2010–2017
+**Original project scope:** more than 1.8 million construction permit records from 2010–2017
-**Working analytical subset described in the project:** about 241,000 records after filtering to rows with positive added square footage.
+**Working analytical subset:** about 241,000 records after filtering to rows with positive added square footage

-Key fields used in the analysis include:
+Key fields used:

 - `TotalNewAddSQFT`
 - `OriginalZip`